weisuofayuba/ghc/docs/users_guide/profiling.rst

     details.

 .. ghc-flag:: -fprof-late
-    :shortdesc: Auto-add ``SCC``\\ s to all top level bindings *after* the optimizer has run.
+    :shortdesc: Auto-add ``SCC``\\ s to all top level bindings *after* the core pipeline has run.
     :type: dynamic
     :reverse: -fno-prof-late
     :category:

     :since: 9.4.1

+    Adds an automatic ``SCC`` annotation to all top level bindings late in the compilation pipeline after the optimizer has run and unfoldings have been created.
+This means these cost centres will not interfere with core-level optimizations and the resulting profile will be closer to the performance profile of an optimized non-profiled executable.
+    While the results of this are generally very informative some of the compiler internal names will leak into the profile and functions which are fully inlined might disappear from the profile completely and their cost will be absorbed into their call site.

+.. ghc-flag:: -fprof-late-inline
+    :shortdesc: Auto-add ``SCC``\\ s to all top level bindings *after* the optimizer has run and retain them when inlining.
+    :type: dynamic
+    :reverse: -fno-prof-late-inline
+    :category:

+    :since: 9.4.1

     Adds an automatic ``SCC`` annotation to all top level bindings late in the core pipeline after the optimizer has run.
-This means these cost centres will not interfere with core-level optimizations and the resulting profile will be closer to the performance profile of an optimized non-profiled executable.
-    While the results of this are generally very informative some of the compiler internal names will leak into the profile.
+This is basically the same as :ghc-flag:`-fprof-late` except cost centers are included in unfoldings.

+    The result of which is that cost centers *can* inhibit core optimizations to some degree at use sites after inlining.
+Further there can be significant overhead from cost centres added to small functions if they get inlined a lot of times.

+    Use this mode if :ghc-flag:`-fprof-late` results in a profile that's too hard to interpret.

 .. ghc-flag:: -fprof-cafs
     :shortdesc: Auto-add ``SCC``\\ s to all CAFs